dharik/nerp-typeform/README.md

 * An attacker could hit the API with lots of fake survey responses.
 Which could force the database to save massive amounts of junk data.
 IP based throttling, captchas, honey pots could help.

+* Add load balancer and distribute requests to multiple EC2 instances